6. RewriteRule Flags¶

 RewriteRule ^(/source/.+\.php)s$ $1 [H=application/x-httpd-php-source]

-captured match within parenthesis of the regular expression.
+captured match within parentheses of the regular expression.

 most contexts, this means that if the rule matches, no further rules